-This function enables monitoring of IPv4 or IPv6 packets according to the user defined log expression.
-The expression must be defined with special symbols.
+This function enables monitoring of IPv4 or IPv6 packets according to a user-defined log expression.
+The expression must be defined using special symbols.

-Packet logging can be cancelled by leaving or setting the Expression entry blank.
+Packet logging can be cancelled by removing the expression entry.

 Kerio Control also offers a packet dump.
 The packet dump saves the wanted traffic to file which can be downloaded and opened by Wireshark.
+See the Creating and downloading packet dumps section.